BjoernKW/Publications/README.md

 Publications
 ============

-Various publications, texts and articles
+Various publications, texts and articles by Björn Wilmsmann